boshtannik/embedded-nano-mesh/README.md

 ### Send Ping-Pong Method
-The `send_ping_pong` method sends a message with a "ping" flag to the destination node and waits for the same message with a "pong" flag.
+The `send_ping_pong` method sends a message with a "ping" flag to the destination node and waits for the same message with a "pong" flag which tells that the device have received the message at least once.
 It returns an error if the ping-pong exchange fails.
 The following arguments are required:

 - `data`: A `PacketDataBytes` instance.